Modelur/docs/docs/getting-started.md

 1. Delete \Modelur folder and modelur.rb file from `C:\Users\YOUR USERNAME\AppData\Roaming\SketchUp\SketchUp ####\SketchUp\Plugins\ `.
 2. Delete \Modelur folder from `C:\Users\YOUR USERNAME\AppData\Roaming\ ` (if it exists).
-3. Install the <a href="http://download.modelur.com" target="_blank">newest .rbz version</a> of Modelur and try to license it (make sure you are online).
+3. Install the [newest RBZ version](http://download.modelur.com) of Modelur and try to license it (make sure you are online).

 ### On OS X:

 1. Delete \Modelur folder and modelur.rb file from `~/Library/Application Support/SketchUp ####/SketchUp/Plugins/ `.
 2. Delete \Modelur folder from `~/Library/Application Support/Modelur/ ` (if it exists).
-3. Install the <a href="http://download.modelur.com" target="_blank">newest .rbz version</a> of Modelur and try to license it (make sure you are online).
+3. Install the [newest RBZ version](http://download.modelur.com) of Modelur and try to license it (make sure you are online).

 Licensing
 ---------